bluefroguk1/empire-dump/content/Wiki/Gazetteer/Sarangrave.md

 ## OOC Notes
 * Every region except Bendol belongs to the Druj; this is a Druj territory
 * The Tower of the Skink is a rank four Fortification.
-* Strategic consideration: Thanks to the presence of the Feverwater, campaign armies cannot move west from Bloodwater Marsh to Therunin, nor can that region be invaded from the east, ''without'' an appropriate [[Opportunity]].
+* Strategic consideration: Thanks to the presence of the Feverwater, campaign armies cannot move west from Bloodwater Marsh to Therunin, nor can that region be invaded from the east, ''without'' an appropriate Opportunity.
 The lake also prEvents passage between Nesustak Forest and Bloodwater Marsh.
 ## Further Reading
 * The Mallum
 * [[Make it happen]] - Summer 384YE wind of fortune regarding [[Appraisal]] of the chances of creating an uprising in Sarangrave using the Spy network there.